+Of course, this is only possible in person rather than online.
+Luckily, we have many Lammle's locations to serve you if you prefer.
 Start by sitting down—new boots should be quite snug and will be easier to pull on if you’re sitting

 Put the boot in front of you, keeping the heel on the ground.
 Put your foot in the shaft, and using your body weight, push your foot down and into the foot of the boot, while pulling up on the boot with the pull tabs/holes.
 You should hear a ‘thump’ as your foot slides in!